 The reality around us is inherently uncertain.
 It’s probabilistic in nature, forging outcomes at the intersection of innumerable variables.
 No matter what we do, there will always be factors outside of our control, and that means that many of the outcomes that manifest in the world won’t necessarily align with our imagined and preferred projections of the future.
 The world will continue to change.
 People will, too.
 And chaos will ensue.
 These things can be managed and accounted for, but they can never be fully controlled.
 What can be controlled is movement, and action, and the direction in which they point.
 And what a life fueled by duty and want rather than fixation and need point to is the small gap, between the certainty of what can be predicted and the uncertainty of what can’t be predicted, called acceptance — the acceptance of actions as the fruits themselves.

 When I think about this distinction in my own life, there is another thing that becomes clear: Whenever I act out of need and fixation, feeling like I have to have something, that my actions in a particular domain will only be meaningful if they lead directly to my desired outcome, not only am I disappointed more often, but the movement and the actions themselves are less honest.
 They come from a place of quiet desperation rather than a deeper state of internal resonance.
 They seek attention or validation.
-And then, eventually, when I don’t feel like I’ve captured the object of my imagination to the degree I should have, I feel shameful and resentful.
+And then, eventually, when I don’t feel like I’ve captured the object of my imagination to the degree I should have, I feel frustrated.

 Even if my intention behind such neediness is pure and moral, the fixation on the outcome invalidates the actions themselves, which in turn deters me from capitalizing on future actions and their outcomes.
 Actions then become conditional, on this thing and on that thing, and that slowly begins to cloud otherwise good intentions, too.
 What began as a thing of value in itself ends up anchored to factors that I don’t have any control over, and it leads me down the path of complacency and inaction.

 Fortunately, as I become older — and perhaps a little more aware — I find that the approach guided by my wants and my duties comes more naturally.
 I still have what feel like needs and fixations arise, to be sure, but they are a little more latent, and I can generally watch them pass by as they come up.
 The clearer my mind is, the clearer I see, the clearer I respond.
-And at the odd times of hesitation and doubt, when I feel burdened or surprised or confused or idle, I remind myself of the simplest thing I know and understand: that my duty is to accept what is as it is.
+And at the odd times of hesitation, when I feel burdened or surprised or confused or idle, I remind myself of the simplest thing I know and understand: that my duty is to accept what is as it is.
 And then I breathe.
 And I breathe.
 And I breathe.
 And with that, I act.

 Join the newsletter